-More than one geographic area having a case of RI within 7 days.
+More than one geographic area having a health care facility acquired case of RI within 7 days.

 In these circumstances, staff should isolate cases of RI, be on the alert for more cases, and be ready to implement full unit-wide control measures.